ordinals/ord/docs/src/overview.md

 Technical details are available in [the BIP](https://github.com/casey/ord/blob/master/bip.mediawiki).

-Ordinal theory do not require a separate token, another blockchain, or any changes to Bitcoin.
+Ordinal theory does not require a separate token, another blockchain, or any changes to Bitcoin.
 It works right now.

 Ordinal numbers have a few different representations: